-Neck pain is extemely common (after low back pain) and many of you will have suffered with neck pain, be it after sleeping, sitting in a draught, working at the computer for long periods, gardening or after trauma such as a whiplash.
+Neck pain is extremely common and many of you will have suffered with neck pain, be it after sleeping, sitting in a draught, working at the computer for long periods, gardening or after trauma such as a whiplash.

 You may find that you are unable to turn to look over your shoulder when reversing the car.